-The most abundant baleen whale.
-Over 180,000 in the North Atlantic (NAMMCO 2011b, IWC 2010).
+The common minke whale is the most abundant baleen whale.
+An abundance of over 180,000 has been estimated in the North Atlantic (NAMMCO 2019, IWC 2010).

-Common minke whales carry out extensive seasonal migrations, moving from wintering areas in the tropics or sub-tropics to higher latitude feeding areas in the summer.
+Common minke whales have extensive seasonal migrations, moving from wintering areas in the tropics or sub-tropics to higher latitude feeding areas in the summer.
 Major summering areas include the North, Norwegian and Barents Seas, the coastal waters of Iceland, east and west Greenland, Newfoundland and Labrador, and the northeastern coast of the USA.

 English: Common minke whale, Northern minke whale, lesser rorqual, little piked whale, pikehead, sharp headed finner

-Up to 60 years
+Up to 60 years.

 8-10 m long, 9 tonnes in the Northern Hemisphere.
-Females are larger
+Females are larger than males.

 Watch common minke whales swimming off the coast of Scotland

-The common minke whale is the most important marine mammal predator on fish in Icelandic shelf waters, consuming about 1 million tonnes of fish per year (Sigurjónsson and Vikingsson 1997).
-Multispecies modelling has indicated that these levels of consumption may have important implications for the yield of commercial fisheries in the northeast and central Atlantic (NAMMCO 1998; Stefánsson et al.1997), however this modelling is still at an early stage.
-The effects of multi-species interactions may be counter-intuitive: for example, Lindstrøm et al. (2009), using a multi-species model for the Barents Sea including cod, capelin, herring and common minke whales, suggested that increased predation by common minke whales would actually have a positive effect on the capelin stock, even though capelin were a major food item for the whales.
-This occurred because common minke whales also consume cod, which are a major predator on capelin.
+The common minke whale is the most important marine mammal predator of fish in Icelandic shelf waters, consuming about 1 million tonnes of fish per year (Sigurjónsson and Vikingsson 1997).
+Multispecies modelling has indicated that these levels of consumption may have important implications for the yield of commercial fisheries in the northeast and central Atlantic (NAMMCO 1998, Stefánsson et al.1997), however this modelling is still at an early stage.
+The effects of multi-species interactions may be counter-intuitive.
+For example, Lindstrøm et al. (2009), using a multi-species model for the Barents Sea including cod, capelin, herring and common minke whales, suggested that increased predation by common minke whales would actually have a positive effect on the capelin stock, even though capelin were a major food item for the whales.
+This occurred because common minke whales also consume cod, which are a major predator of capelin.

-Common minke whales are themselves preyed upon by humans, killer whales (Orcinus orca), and perhaps by large sharks in southerly latitudes.
-Numerous instances of killer whale predation have been observed (e.g. Ford et al. 2005).
+Common minke whales are themselves preyed upon by humans, killer whales (Orcinus orca), and perhaps by large sharks in southern latitudes.
+Numerous instances of killer whale predation have been observed (e.g., Ford et al. 2005).
 Pods of killer whales begin the hunt by chasing the common minke whale at speeds of 15-30 km/hr.
 In most cases, the common minke whale can maintain this speed for a longer time than the killer whales and gradually outdistances them.
 However, if the common minke whale is confined in a bay or otherwise unable to escape, the killer whales kill it by repeatedly ramming it or holding it underwater (Ford et al. 2005).
 The magnitude of killer whale predation on common minke whales and its importance at the population level is not known.